How To Select A Pulsed Laser:

 Under 300 Picosecond Lasers (shorter picosecond pulses – e.g. ≈10ps and less) are also considered Ultrafast Lasers, producing results similar to those of a Femtosecond Laser, generating high peak powers and short pulse widths, providing cold ablation processing, with minimal HAZ, typically at a lower price point than a Femtosecond Laser.

 Over 300 Picosecond Lasers (sub-nanosecond pulses) tend to act more like their Nanosecond Laser counterparts.
-The high peak power and short pulse widths of >300 Picosecond Lasers are ideal for a wide range of applications, especially for material processing and machining applications, such as Laser Texturing, Trimming, and Drilling.
+Therefore, the high peak power and short pulse widths of >300 Picosecond Lasers are ideal for a wide range of applications.
+For example, for material processing and machining applications, such as Laser Texturing, Trimming, and Drilling.

 Nanosecond (ns) Lasers, sometimes referred to as Nanolasers, are the most common category of q-switched Pulsed Lasers used today.
-Nanosecond Lasers generate high peak powers and short pulse widths.
+In short, these lasers generate high peak powers and short pulse widths.
 However, the pulses are nowhere near as short, nor do they reach the peak power levels of their Ultrafast Laser counterparts.
-The high peak power and short pulse widths of these lasers are ideal for a wide range of applications including Material Processing, LIBS, Laser Designation, and Laser Marking.
-Unlike Femtosecond and Picosecond Lasers, Nanosecond Lasers induce heat into a material to remove or alter it.
-Nanosecond laser applications are often wavelength specific, due to material absorption characteristics in this pulse regime.
+Therefore, the high peak power and short pulse widths of these lasers are ideal for a wide range of applications.
+For example, Material Processing, LIBS, Laser Designation, and Laser Marking.
+To clarify, unlike Femtosecond and Picosecond Lasers, Nanosecond Lasers induce heat into a material to remove or alter it.
+Finally, Nanosecond Laser applications are often wavelength specific, due to material absorption characteristics in this pulse regime.

 Many applications are wavelength specific due to a sample’s absorption characteristics, or a systems detection limitation.
-We offer a wide selection of wavelengths for our Pulsed lasers.
-We have UV wavelengths, good for LIBS, Fluorescence Lifetime, and Raman Spectroscopy, IR wavelengths from NIR to LWIR, good for Gas Sensing, LIDAR, and Laser Designation, and everything in between.
-If you know what wavelength you need, this can be a good way to filter out unnecessary options.
+Therefore, we offer a wide selection of wavelengths for our Pulsed lasers.
+Firstly, we have UV wavelengths, good for LIBS, Fluorescence Lifetime, and Raman Spectroscopy.
+Secondly, we have IR wavelengths from NIR to LWIR, good for Gas Sensing, LIDAR, and Laser Designation, and everything in between.
+In conclusion, if you know what wavelength you need, this can be a good way to filter out unnecessary options.

 When it comes to the Repetition Rate, we group our lasers into the categories: Hz (1 – 999Hz), kHz (1kHz – 999kHz), and MHz (1MHz – 999MHz).
-Typically, Pulsed Lasers with lower repetition rates (e.g. Hz range) exhibit lower peak pulse powers and longer pulse widths, while higher repetition rates (e.g. MHz) provide extremely high peak pulse powers and much shorter pulse widths, depending on a couple factors, like duty cycle.
+In short, Pulsed Lasers with lower repetition rates (e.g. Hz range) exhibit lower peak pulse powers and longer pulse widths.
+However, higher repetition rates (e.g. MHz) provide extremely high peak pulse powers and much shorter pulse widths, depending on a couple factors, like duty cycle.

-For your convenience, and to help increase your in-site search results, we have grouped our pulsed laser offerings into segments, or “Types.”
-Click on the links below if you would like to read more about each type.
+For your convenience, and to help increase your in-site search results, we have grouped our pulsed laser offerings into segments, or “Types,” which you can read more about by clicking the links below.

-If you happen to know of a particular manufacturer, or more specifically, a particular series of lasers, you may simply filter to see all pulsed options for that manufacturer or series.
+Finally, if you happen to know of a particular series of lasers, you may simply filter to see all pulsed options for that manufacturer or series.

 If You Would Like Some Assistance:

-Other important considerations for laser selection are the operating environment (Industrial, Mil, Space, Medical, R&D), allowable laser footprint, power consumption, efficiency, ruggedness, cooling, and cost.
-These factors further narrow your pulsed laser options and are often the primary deciding factors for laser selection.
-For help in identifying a suitable pulsed laser for your application, contact firstname.lastname@example.org, call us at 636.272.7227, or click the button below to fill out a contact form!
+Other important considerations for laser selection are the operating environment (Industrial, Mil, Space, Medical, R&D), for example, allowable laser footprint, power consumption, efficiency, ruggedness, cooling, and cost.
+In short, these factors further narrow your pulsed laser options and are often the primary deciding factors for laser selection.
+Finally, for help in identifying a suitable pulsed laser for your application, contact firstname.lastname@example.org, call us at 636.272.7227, or click the button below to fill out a contact form!

 If you wish to learn more: